Bella Hadid Flaunts Sideboob In Unzipped Jacket For An Androgynous Look

 “Is it just me or she looks like tokyo from money heist here,” asked a fourth Instagram user, whose comment was liked over 30 times.

 In addition, the model had fans talking when she shared photos of her Halloween costume a couple of weeks ago.
-She went as Catwoman, and rocked a sexy black bodysuit for the occasion.
+She went as Catwoman and rocked a sexy black bodysuit for the occasion.
 The suit featured white stitching accents throughout.
-She also wore a proper mask, and seemingly got into character to emulate the superhero’s looks and personality.
+She also wore a proper mask and seemingly got into character to emulate the superhero’s looks and personality.
 Bella rocked bright red lipstick, which added an eye-catching pop of color to her ensemble.